 Evaluation of foreign transcripts.

-JD-CAS is required: Applicants who received their undergraduate degree from institutions outside of the United States may need to have their academic credentials evaluated by another organization other than the JD-CAS.
-A complete course by course report of the evaluation must be sent directly to the law admission office from the evaluation service.
+JD-CAS is required: Applicants who received their undergraduate degree from institutions outside of the United States may be asked to have their academic credentials evaluated by another organization in addition to the JD-CAS.
+If requested by the JD Law Admission Office, a complete course by course report of the evaluation must be sent directly to the law admission office from the evaluation service.
 The law school recognizes evaluations from:

 Educational Credential Evaluators, Inc. (ECE)